ultramouzer/Kemono2/docs/projects/direct-messages.md

 - Unapproved DMs piling up.

   There is probably going to be at least 1 unapproved DM per importer, which means an evergrowing number of unapproved DM entries piling up in database.
 An explicit "reject" action for DMs, which removes the DM from database and adds its ID to some account-bound list of exclusions will alleviate this issue, on top of not showing them again in the approval list for the importing user.

+- Unapproved DMs getting reimported

+  This makes them reappear in the DM approval list and the server throws an error upon approval of previously discarded DMs, thus piling up them in DM approval page too.